 There is not much you can do to stop the formation of cataracts.
 Regular eye examinations with your optometrist, especially for those over the age of 65, can help to identify any changes as early as possible.

-About seven per cent of Australians 25 years and over have either type 1 or type 2 diabetes.
+About 7% of Australians have either type 1 or type 2 diabetes.
 This number rises dramatically as we age.
-Almost one quarter of all people over the age of 75 have diabetes.
+About 20% of all people over the age of 75 have diabetes.
+Almost everyone with type 1 diabetes and more than 60% of those with type 2 diabetes will develop some form of diabetic eye disease within 20 years of diagnosis.
 Within 15 years of diagnosis, most of these people (more than 70 per cent) will go on to experience changes in their eyes.

 People with diabetes have an increased risk of developing eye complications which, if left untreated, can lead to poor vision and blindness.
 Because diabetes is a disease of the circulatory system – the body’s system of blood vessels – and the eyes are home to a complex network of blood vessels, high blood sugar levels can cause damage.
 The good news is that 98 per cent of serious vision loss can be prevented with regular eye examinations and early treatment.

-Regular consultations with an optometrist or eye specialist (at least once every two years) should be an essential element of every diabetic’s management plan.
+Regular consultations with an optometrist or eye specialist (ideally every year but at least once every 2 years) should be an essential element of every diabetic’s management plan.
 Identifying conditions early may mean that any treatment required is more effective in limiting any damage that could otherwise occur.

 Persistently high blood sugar levels can increase the risk of serious eye conditions in people with diabetes, including cataracts, glaucoma and macular oedema.
 Diabetic Retinopathy is, however, the most common ocular condition caused by diabetes.